LubinKerhuel/hugo/content/post/pitot-build/index.md

 link="/img/pitot-darcy-prandtl-static-characteristic.png"
 width="100%"
-title="Differential Sensor static characteristics" caption="90 minutes lasting static measurement indoor shows a slow drift and a standard deviation of 0.54 Pa." numbered="true"
+title="Differential Sensor static characteristics" caption="90 minutes lasting static measurement indoor shows a slow drift and a standard deviation of 0.54 Pa.
+Resolution is 0.2041 Pa / LSB" numbered="true"
 >}}

 The sensor is sensitive to its own orientation.
-Moving the sensor up-side down create an offset of (100 LSB; to be checked).
+Moving the sensor up-side down create an offset of (100 LSB[^LSB]; to be checked).

 ## Installation